elvis-epx/LoRaL2/README.md

 The reference FEC RS implementation is https://github.com/simonyipeter/Arduino-FEC .

-Packets are transmitted using LoRa explicit mode, so the packet size is known when it reaches the network layer to be parsed.
+Packets are transmitted using LoRa explicit mode, so the payload size can be inferred.
 CRC is disabled.
+CR is set to 5/4, the weakest allowed by LoRa.

 ## Encryption

-Optional encryption is based on AES256, and happens before the calculation of FEC code.
+Optional encryption is based on AES256 cypher.

-If encryption is on, maximum payload is 166 octets, due to additional preambles (IV, length) and encryption block round-up.
+If encryption is on, maximum payload is 166 octets, due to IV preamble and block round-up.

 ## Testing